Reviews

 | | 0 Comments

 A game about a man going through a quarter-life crisis and, essentially, choosing between two women who represent commitment and freedom respectively.
 Gameplay alternates between the player character’s nightmares, which are experienced as block-sliding climbing puzzles, and his waking life, experienced as adventure game-like sections with dialog and time-management choices and a pretty cool texting mechanic where you pick the mood of each sentence to send.
+The story features themes of maturity, fidelity, conformity, the need to move on and the fear of doing so.

 Read more...